 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses increased by \$2.0 million, or 12.9%, to \$17.8 million for the first quarter of fiscal 2011 from \$15.8 million for the first quarter of fiscal 2010.
-The increase in selling, general and administrative expenses is due primarily to an increase in incentive bonuses for our employees that were accrued for in the first quarter of fiscal 2011 due to the increase in revenue and profitability, the year-end holiday season reflected in our results for the first quarter of fiscal 2010 but not affecting the first quarter of fiscal 2011, the inclusion of thirteen weeks of results in the first quarter of fiscal 2011 as compared with twelve weeks of results in the first quarter of 2010 due to the change in fiscal year end, and investments in business development.
-As a percentage of revenues, selling, general and administrative expenses decreased to 22.7% for the first quarter of fiscal 2011 from 26.8% for the first quarter of fiscal 2010, which was primarily the result of the increase in revenue during the first quarter of fiscal 2011 as compared with the first quarter of fiscal 2010.
+Selling, general and administrative expenses increased by \$1.2 million, or 6.9%, to \$18.7 million for the second quarter of fiscal 2011 from \$17.5 million for the second quarter of fiscal 2010.
+The increase in selling, general and administrative expenses is due primarily to an increase in incentive bonuses for our employees that were accrued for in the second quarter of fiscal 2011 due to the increase in revenue and profitability, the inclusion of thirteen weeks of results in the second quarter of fiscal 2011 as compared with twelve weeks of results in the second quarter of 2010 due to the change in fiscal year end, and investments in business development.
+Partially offsetting the increase was the impact of a \$0.3 million decrease in restructuring expenses to \$1.0 million for the second quarter of fiscal 2011 as compared with \$1.3 million for the second quarter of fiscal 2010.
+During the second quarter of fiscal 2011, restructuring expenses were related to leased office space at our former Houston, TX office, which was closed during the second quarter of fiscal 2010, for a change in the estimate of the future minimum lease payments and related exit costs through the end of the remaining lease term, net of expected future sublease rental income measured at fair value.
+During the second quarter of fiscal 2010, we recorded \$1.3 million related to the Houston lease and the restructuring of select practice areas.

+As a percentage of revenues, selling, general and administrative expenses decreased to 23.2% for the second quarter of fiscal 2011 from 25.7% for the second quarter of fiscal 2010, which was primarily the result of the increase in revenue in the second quarter of fiscal 2011 as compared with the second quarter of fiscal 2010.